mozilla/pontoon/specs/0118-messaging-center.md

   - Checkbox (default: deselected): `This is a transactional email`
   - Text description: `Transactional emails are sent to users who have not opted in to email communication.
 Transactional emails are restricted in the type of content that can be included.`
   - Validation:
-    - Disable `Review message` button and show error message if `Transactional email` enabled but `Message type` does not include `Email`: `You cannnot enable the transactional email option if the Message type does not include email.`
+    - Disable `Review message` button and show error message if `Transactional email` enabled but `Message type` does not include `Email`: `You cannot enable the transactional email option if the Message type does not include email.`

 #### Proceed Button
 - Button: `Review message`